Herman C. Krannert: Krannert Center for the Performing Arts

 In 1964, Herman and Ellnora Krannert announced the plans for Krannert Center for the Performing Arts at the University of Illinois in Urbana, Illinois.
 The Center is known for its four first class venues, including the Foellinger Great Hall, one of the most acoustically perfect performance spaces in the world, and it is also used as a laboratory space, housing classes, offices, and student productions for the University of Illinois Theatre Department, Lyric Theatre @ Illinois, the School of Music, and the Dance Department.

 Krannert Memorial Library

-The Krannert Memorial Library, located on the University of Indianapolis campus, opened in 1977 and completely renovated in 2015 to create a 21st-century active learning environment with collaborative space for research, scholarship and engagement.
-UIndy's Library is a campus destination with access to knowledgeable librarians, excellent information resources and a variety of educational technologies.
+The Krannert Memorial Library, located on the University of Indianapolis campus, opened in 1977 and completely renovated in 2015, to create a 21st-century active learning environment with collaborative space for research, scholarship and engagement.
+UIndy's Library is a campus destination with access to knowledgeable librarians, information resources and a variety of educational technologies.
 The Library is open to everyone.